 New Funding Opportunities

-The First Nations Emergency Services Society (FNESS) works closely with First Nations communities, Emergency Management BC (EMBC), Department of Indigenous Services Canada (DISC) and various other stakeholders, to support the successful implementation of Emergency Management for First Nations communities in the Province of BC.
+The First Nations Emergency Services Society (FNESS) works closely with First Nation communities, Emergency Management BC (EMBC), Indigenous Services Canada (ISC) and various other stakeholders to support the successful implementation of emergency management for First Nation communities in BC.

-The FNESS Emergency Management (EM) Department provides community-based Emergency Management guidance, support and assistance to BC First Nations communities.
+The FNESS Emergency Management (EM) department provides community-based emergency management guidance, support and assistance to BC First Nation communities.

 Why You Need a Plan

 There are several reasons why your community should have a plan:

 - In the event of an emergency, everyone knows their role;

 - Your community will be better able to respond to and recover from an emergency or disaster;